-- Internet routers - Wi-Fi devices that disrupt access to the University internet network - Kitchen appliances of any kind (i.e.: hot plates, toasters, kettles, toaster ovens, rice cookers, coffee machines, blenders, etc.) - Space heaters - Humidifier/dehumidifier, Air Conditioners or Diffusers, air purifiers of any kind - Halogen or neon gas lights of any kind - Candles, incense - Gasoline, kerosene or other flammable fuels - Drug paraphernalia - Smoking paraphernalia including but not limited to hookahs, bongs, shisha pipes and sploofs - Possession of drinking and/or drinking game paraphernalia, including but not limited to funnels, beer bongs, beer pong kits or tables, etc. - Electronic cigarettes (e-cigarettes, vapes, modified Juuls or vaping accessories) - Weapons of any kind including novelty, historic or decorative weaponry. - Guns or gun-like objects including Airsoft®, paintball guns, etc. - Bicycles all bicycles must be stored at an exterior rack and may not be kept in Resident rooms, stairwells, common rooms or hallways
+- Kitchen appliances of any kind (i.e.: hot plates, toasters, kettles, toaster ovens, rice cookers, coffee machines, blenders, etc.) - Space heaters - Humidifier/dehumidifier, Air Conditioners or Diffusers of any kind - Halogen lights of any kind - Candles, incense - Gasoline, kerosene or other flammable fuels - Drug paraphernalia - Smoking paraphernalia including but not limited to hookahs, bongs ,shisha pipes and sploofs - Possession of drinking and/or drinking game paraphernalia, including but not limited to funnels, beer bongs, beer pong kits or tables, etc. - Electronic cigarettes (e-cigarettes, vapes, modified Juuls or vaping accessories) - Weapons of any kind including novelty, historic or decorative weaponry - Guns or gun-like objects including Airsoft[®], paintball guns, etc. - Bicycles all bicycles must be stored at an exterior rack and may not be kept in Resident rooms, stairwells, common rooms or hallways